bogdanghervan/laravel-dummy-observer/README.md

 # Laravel Dummy Observer

-A purpose-built model observer that can registered with an Eloquent model to intercept all attempted saves and perform assertions on the data.
+A purpose-built model observer that can be registered with an Eloquent model to intercept all attempted saves and perform assertions on the data.
 The data being saved never reaches the database.

 ## Installation